ES-1085/project-eleanor-and-wriley/proposal/proposal.md

 part of our data analysis will include learning to work with this sort of data.
 We hope to give ourselves a primer in using the r packages “leaflet” and “sf.”
-We have a continuous series of maps from 1999 - 2022 that show the location of each nest.
-We hope to create a series of exploratory series of data visualizations showing the changing distribution of gull nests that breed on the south end of Great Duck.
+We have a continuous series of maps from 1999 - 2022 that show the locations of nearly every gull nest on GDI each year.
+We hope to create an exploratory series of data visualizations showing the changing distribution of gull nests that breed on the south end of Great Duck.
 If we are able to, we would like create an animation demonstrating the changes in distribution.
-The main variables of interest here in these spatial visualizations are location within the south end colony and year.
+The main variables of interest here in these spatial visualizations are locations within the south end colony and year.
 As an interesting supplement to this, we will also create a bar graph demonstrating island wide shifts in distribution.
 Gulls have nested at 4 different sub colonies.
-While the total number of gulls has changed only slightly in the last 25 years, their distribution between these four sub colonies has changhed dramatically.
+While the total number of gulls has changed only slightly in the last 25 years, their distribution between these four sub colonies has changed dramatically.

 Another long term data set we have is from tower count observations.
 Each morning, the Great Duck Team stands in the lighthouse at 0700 and counts all birds in sight.
 This data set also goes back 20+ years.
 We would like to create a series of graphs demonstrating the changes in the abundance of birds that we have counted.
 The variables of interest here are species, count, and year.
+This data requires additional tidying before we can easily work with it, and getting it into a workable form will be one of our first tasks.

-We will create a series of visualizations looking at chick check data.
+We hope to create a series of visualizations looking at chick check data.
 Chick check is where a team of students selects a sample of nests that they visit each day to record weight and survival status.
 This allows us to look at growth curves and survival rates of chicks.
 We have a tidy version of this data from 2022 that we will definitely visualize.
 There are many variables of interest in this 2022 data: habitat of nest, clutch size, hatch sequence, growth rates and survival status are the ones we will explore for this project.
 We also have data ranging back 20 or so years.
 These data are in disparate formats.
 If we have the time, we will begin tidying these data so that we can compare them.
 There is a lot of potential for comparing data from across the years, but there is also a lot of work that would need to be done to do this.
-If we succeeded, we could compare over all fledging success and average growth curves across the years.
+If we succeeded, we could compare overall fledging success and average growth curves across the years.

-An interesting visualization of 2022 petrel survey data, where the number of burrows per survey plot is mapped over longitude and latitude.
-The bimodal distribution of burrows across latitude is very interesting to us.

-Plotting the latitude and longitudes of each subplot (so that each subplot is a point) shows how well we covered the island with our survey–it creates a clear map of Great Duck.
+If we have time, we may also look at some Leach’s Storm-Petrel data from the 2022 population survey.
+This is interesting spatial data, and we hope that by considering it carefully we may be able to produce some insights on how future counts of this type, which are extremely time-intensive and done infrequently, could be designed for maximum efficiency.

+Here are two examples of exploratory visualizations that show some interesting features of the 2022 petrel survey data.
+In the first, the total number of burrows found in each survey subplot is shown mapped over the latitude of the survey subplot.
+There is a clear bimodal distribution–the center of the island, which is a wetland, is absent of petrel burrows.
+However, why the peaks of the distributions are where they are is unclear and could merit future consideration about the habitats of those areas.

+In the second, the latitude and longitude of each survey subplot are places on the x and y axes, and the points are colored according to the total number of burrows found in each subplot.
+The shape of GDI is formed, indicating that we did a pretty good job covering the whole island in our survey.
+This visualization begins to show hotspots of petrel activity on the island.

     ## Rows: 620 Columns: 12
     ## ── Column specification ────────────────────────────────────────────────────────